-Grant’s experience as a technical consultant ranges from the pre-financial close stage through to construction and operation of both onshore and offshore projects across Europe, North America and Asia Pacific.
-His specific knowledge includes the technical risks of project contracts, construction schedules and operation and maintenance strategies.
+Calum’s experience as a technical consultant ranges from the pre-financial close stage through to construction and operation of offshore projects across UK, Europe and Taiwan.
+His specific knowledge includes the technical risks of project contracts, offshore construction methodologies and operation and maintenance (O&M) strategies.

 Bert Chen is a Senior Associate in RCG’s Vancouver Office.
 He brings a commercial and financial perspective into due diligence and market research.
 He has over a decade of experience working on energy and renewable energy investments.
 Bridging all commercial aspects of financial analysis, regulatory affairs, technical expertise, legal and commercial negotiations and project management, He is able to bring significant value to operating businesses in the North American energy markets.

 As an experienced commercial manager, he has worked on major projects in the energy, renewable energy, infrastructure and real estate sectors helping deliver projects from initial conception, siting and acquisition, design, permitting and construction to turnkey completion.